 - Prior distributions for the regression coefficients and the noise.

 - Model parametrization, i.e. the structure of the linear model.
+Note that for the categorical variables we use a

-- Likelihood function, which is this case we decide for a StudentT distribution.
+since we are adding an intercept term. - Likelihood function, which is this case we decide for a StudentT distribution.

 coords = {